 What is the moral life of a teacher — your moral life as a teacher?

-What does it mean to model for our students commitment, awareness and consciousness?
+What does it mean to model for our students commitment, awareness, integrity and consciousness?

 The problem, most would agree, is not to tell [our students] what to do– but to help them attain some kind of clarity about how to choose, how to decide what to do.
 And this involves teachers directly, immediately–teachers as persons able to present themselves as critical thinkers willing to disclose their own principles and their own reasons as well as authentic persons living in the world, persons who are concerned–who care…